Carbapenem-resistant enterobacteriaceae: Antibiotic function

 The β-lactam family of antibiotic molecules consists of four groups: penicillins, cephalosporins, carbapenems (such as imipenem, ertapenem, meropenem and doripenem) and monobactams.

 These antibiotics share common structure and mechanism of action.
 They enter the periplasmic space through porins, where they then inhibit transpeptidases (which are also known as penicillin-binding proteins (PBPs)), enzymes that facilitate peptide cross-links during cell wall synthesis.
 Their binding to the PBP active site is facilitated in part by their common structure, which is similar to that of D-alanyl-D-alanine.
 D-Alanyl-D-alanine is a residue on the NAM peptide subunit involved in building peptidoglycan.
 Carbapenem covalently binds to PBPs, which causes transpeptidases to irreversibly lose their catalytic activity.
 Inhibition of transpeptidases prevents the formation of cross-links between peptidoglycan polymers and causes a build-up of peptidoglycan precursors.
 Newly formed peptidoglycan is weakened from the absence of cross-linkages.

 The continued activity of autolysins, that function like lysozymes and cleave glycosidic and peptide bonds of peptidoglycan in periplasm, weakens the cell wall and leads to osmotic bursting of the bacterial cell.

-A unique quality of carbapenems is their resistance to hydrolysis by bacterial plasmid and chromosomally mediated extended-spectrum β-lactamases (ESBL).
+One notable property of carbapenems is their resistance to hydrolysis by bacterial plasmid and chromosomally mediated extended-spectrum β-lactamases (ESBL).